Felbourn/Project-Genesis/GameData/TextureReplacer/README.md

   helpful as it prints names of all meshes for each part with `TRReflection` module into your log.

-One face of one reflection cube texture is updated every `reflectionInterval` frames (2 by default, it can be changed in a configuration file), so each reflective part has to be updated six times to update all six texture faces.
+Real reflection update occurs once in `reflectionInterval` frames (2 by default, it can be changed in a configuration file).
+Only one face of one reflection is updated in each step, so each reflections must be updated six times to be fully updated in all six directions.
+You can also specify individual `interval` property for reflective parts; if it is > 1 the reflection will not be updated each step.
+E.g. for `interval = 2` it will only be updated every second step and every other step it will be skipped, so the next reflective part in a row will be updated instead.
-More reflective parts there are on the scene less frequently they are updated.
-`interval` field on TRReflection module can lessen the update rate for a part;
-e.g. `interval = 2` makes the part update half less frequently.

 ### Personalised Kerbal Textures ###

 Heads and suits are assigned either manually or automatically (configured in the GUI while configuration files can provide initial settings).
 "Random" assignment of heads and suits is based on Kerbals' names, which ensures the same head/suit is always assigned to a given Kerbal.
-Additionally, special per-class suit can be set for each class.
+Additionally, suits can also be assigned consecutively (based on roster index) or based on class and experience level.

 Head textures reside inside `Heads/` directory (and its subdirectories) and have arbitrary names.
 Normal maps are optional.
 To provide a normal map, name it the